micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 "Cursed _shall be_ your basket and your kneading bowl.

 ###### 18
-"Cursed _shall be_ the [^e]fruit of your body and the produce of your land, the increase of your cattle and the offspring of your flocks.
+"Cursed _shall be_ the fruit of your body and the produce of your land, the increase of your cattle and the offspring of your flocks.

 ###### 19
 "Cursed _shall_ you _be_ when you come in, and cursed _shall_ you _be_ when you go out.